Bill Looby: National team

-In 1954 Looby became a member of the US National Team.
+In 1954 Looby became a member of the U.S. National Team.
 In 1956, he played for the U.S. Olympic team at the 1956 Summer Olympics.
-He also played in several games in the US team's tour of the Orient leading up to the Olympic games in Australia.
-Looby earned eight caps with the senior national team, scoring six goals.
-He earned his first cap and scored his first goal for the US in a 1954 World Cup qualifier against Mexico.
+He also played in several games in the U.S. team's tour of the Orient leading up to the Olympic games in Australia.
+Looby earned nine caps with the senior national team, scoring six goals.
+He earned his first cap and scored his first goal for the U.S. in a 1954 World Cup qualifier against Mexico.
 He played his last game with the national team in 1959.

 In 1959, Looby was a member of the U.S. Pan American team which took the bronze medal.
 He scored six goals in that tournament.

-Looby was also a member of the 1960 US Olympic team, a finalist for the 1952 US Olympic team, and an alternate for the 1964 Olympic team.
+He was also a member of the 1960 U.S. Olympic team, a finalist for the 1952 US Olympic team, and an alternate for the 1964 Olympic team.

-Looby was inducted into the St. Louis Soccer Hall of Fame in 1984 and the National Soccer Hall of Fame in 2001.
+He was inducted into the St. Louis Soccer Hall of Fame in 1984 and the National Soccer Hall of Fame in 2001.